Weather & Climate – Zambia

 Climate Chart Lusaka – 1,300m / 4,265ft

 The Dry season in Zambia is a lovely time to visit – it’s divided into a cooler period (May to August) and a hotter one (September and October).
 Zambia is right in the tropics and gets lots of rain in the Wet season (November to April).
 At that time many camps in Kafue, Lower Zambezi and the more remote parks shut down.
 The Mfuwe section of South Luangwa can be visited at any time of year.

 Lusaka’s Climate Compared to Zambia’s Parks

 Dry Season –May to October – Winter

-In winter, there’s hardly any rain and low humidity.
+In winter, there’s hardly any rain and humidity is low.
 Thirsty animals crowd around the waterholes and rivers to drink.

 Wet Season –November to April – Summer